belambert/javafst/README.md

 The original code could be modernized in a number of ways, especially to take advantages of Java8 features.
 Here is a short list of some of the things that could be done:
-- Lots of the IO statements can be inlined.
-- Lots of finals.
 - regular "for" loops
-- Java8 IO "Files."
 - Replace 'Pair' class with Tuple?
 - Use null less.
 - The mutable/immutable distinction is a little weird.

 Need tests, especially for:
-- Semirings
 - FST output
 - Immutable FSTs